decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-08-25-dining-cryptographers-additive.md

 Where l_i are the Lagrange coefficients of eqn (1) above
 ```

-The protocol is conceptually very simple: each cryptographer shares its secret bit using polynomial secret sharing, then parties reconstruct the *sum* of the shares.
+Conceptually, the protocol is very simple: each cryptographer shares her secret bit using polynomial secret sharing, and then the parties jointly reconstruct the *sum* of all shares.

 Miraculously, in this protocol each party outputs the sum of the bits: $0$ if the NSA paid and $1$ if one of the cryptographers paid.
-Even more miraculously, no subset of cryptographers learn any additional information other than what they can learn from this single bit!
+Even more remarkably, no subset of cryptographers learns any additional information beyond this single bit!

 In particular, any subset of $f$ non-paying cryptographers has no information on which one of the remaining $n-f$ cryptographers is the one that paid.